matthewscheer/rancher-for-home/README.md

 ### Add an Ingress Controller

 We're going to install the `nginx-ingress` ingress controller on our local cluster.
 The default options for the "rancher" `helm` catalog is to use SSL Passthrough.
-This will need to be configured when you launch the catalog.
+This will need to be configured with the `--controller.extraArgs.enable-ssl-passthrough=""` option when you launch the catalog.

 ```
 helm install stable/nginx-ingress --name ingress-nginx --namespace ingress-nginx --set controller.extraArgs.enable-ssl-passthrough=""